 The application process is very important for determining how much you will receive in monthly benefits.
 An experienced North Carolina social security disability attorney can help.

 In addition to the monthly cash benefit, SSD recipients are often entitled to:

 - Lump-Sum Back Payments — The Social Security Administration takes a very long time to process SSD applications.
 Recipients shouldn’t have to pay the price for the delay.
 That’s why the agency allows back payments, which may provide a substantial one-time payment, issued as a “lump sum.”
-A North Carolina social security disability attorney at Law Offices of Michael A. DeMayo, L.L.P. ® can help you determine whether you’re entitled to back payments (and if so, how much).
+A North Carolina social security disability attorney at DeMayo Law Offices, L.L.P. ® can help you determine whether you’re entitled to back payments (and if so, how much).